SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/len.rst

 Returns
 ============

-Returns an integer containing the number of characters in the string.
+The LEN function returns an integer value representing the length of the input string, which includes any leading spaces but excludes any trailing spaces.

 Notes
 =======

-* If the value is NULL, the result is NULL.
+* If the value is ``NULL``, the result is ``NULL``.

 Examples
 ===========